bruj0/EDVBB/README.md

 To be able to create a Virtual button box for use in Elite Dangerous

 # How
+* Run EDVBB.exe in a cmd window with administrator priviliges, this is needed because of the keypress simulation.

-The UI is meant to be loaded in a tablet or phone
+* Load the UI on your tablet or phone at: http://<you ip>:8080/html/

 ![gif](https://i.imgur.com/VfKUd8s.gifv)